warcollar/DopeScope2/README.md

 - Using the Arduino Library Manager (Tools->Manage Libraries), install the following extra libraries:
 Adafruit GFX Library (>= 1.5.6)
 ArduinoJSON (v6.12)
+Install the Arduino ESP32 Filesystem Uploader - https://github.com/me-no-dev/arduino-esp32fs-plugin
-- You may also want to add the following utilities:
+- You may also want to add the following utility:
     - ESP32 Exception Decoder - This will help you debug code that throws exceptions.  https://github.com/me-no-dev/EspExceptionDecoder
-    - Arduino ESP32 Filesystem Uploader - You can use this to upload files to the extra space on the ESP.  https://github.com/me-no-dev/arduino-esp32fs-plugin
 - Configure the Arduino IDE Board configuration.
 Under the Tools menu, set the following:
     - Board: ESP32 Dev Module
     - Partition Scheme: No OTA (2MB APP/2MB SPIFFS)
     - Port: Make sure this is the USB/Serial port that the Dopescope showed up as.

 ## Flashing ##
+1. Double-click on the dopescope2.ino to bring up the Arduino IDE

+2. Select Tools --> Port and select your DopeScope from the list of connected devices

-Use the built-in arduino "Upload" command to compile and upload the software to the DopeScope.
-If you would like to modify the default configurations or use the BLE Manufacturer Lookup DB, be sure to upload the additional data.
-This can be done after you flash the initial firmware by selecting "ESP32 Sketch Data Upload" from the "Tools" menu.
+3. Use the built-in arduino "Upload" command to compile and upload the software (the Arrow at the top left-hand side of the IDE) to the DopeScope.

+4. Upload the BLE Manufacturer DB by selecting Tools --> ESP32 Sketch Data Upload.

+5. Enjoy

 ## BLE Manufacturer Database ##
 BLE devices use a vendor code to specify the manufacturer of a given device.
 This is very similar to a MAC address OUI.
 The database is maintained by the Bluetooth Special Interest Group (SIG) and is available here: (https://www.bluetooth.com/specifications/assigned-numbers/company-identifiers/).